 Chapter Nine: The Neighbors:

 In the water, Anna could clear her mind here.
 She swam underwater to free herself.
-The pool added to her high glass box the same way her studies and the computer did.
-They became her escape from the pain.
+The pool added to her high “glass box” the same way her studies and the computer would.

-May 2009.
-The next morning, Anna got a new e-mail on her Yahoo account.
+Six days later, Anna got a new e-mail on her Yahoo account.
 Curious, she opened up her mail.
-One new message from email@example.com. “/Hm?/” she thought as clicked on the message.
-The woman read it to herself.
-This message said:
+There was one new message from firstname.lastname@example.org in her spam box.

 I have opened a bank account for you under the name of Niwa Midori.
 I have put most of my wealth into this account, so don’t spend it all in one place.
-Only use the money for your needs.
+Only use the money for your basic needs.
 I will put in more at the end of each week.
-Your care should come in the mail this afternoon.
-Also, be on your guard.
-Your killers know you are alive again.
-They will try to kill you again.
-Be very careful!
+Your card should come in the mail this afternoon.
+Please be on your guard.
+Your killers know you are alive again and they will try to kill you.

 A woman stood on the outside talking to the young mother and child.
 Actually, two women and a man were talking to them.
 The main woman looked like a straight up tomboy.
 Her long bright orange hair was tied back into a tight ponytail.
-She looked somewhat decent this morning.
-Her blouse was white and see-through.
-Her jeans looked wrinkled and dirty.
-The woman’s jewelry looked pretty expensive though.
-Gold bracelet, rings, chain necklace, and six silver earrings.
-So much blinding bling.
-Too much blinding bling!
-The other two looked rather subtle.
-At least the guy did.
+She looked somewhat decent this morning with her white and see-through blouse and wrinkled, messy jeans.
+The woman’s gold bracelet, rings, chain necklace, and six silver earrings could fetch a pretty price though.
+Too much bling for Anna’s taste, that was for sure.
+The other two looked rather subtle or at least the guy did.

-The other woman had a Loli Goth theme to her.
-She had on a short black play dress with white ruffles underneath.
-Her long black hair was put up into two ponytails.
-She held a stuffed black and white cat to her chest.
-This woman’s manner seemed child-like.
+The other woman had a Loli Goth theme to her style with a short black play dress with white ruffles underneath.
+She had her long black hair up in two swaying ponytails.
+This woman’s child-like manner and the stuffed black and white cat she to her chest complete the embodiment of the Loli Goth style.

-“Hi!” the woman beamed.
-“We live down the road from you.
+“Hi!” she beamed, “We live down the road from you.
 You must be new here!”

-“Uh yeah,” the young mother answered.
-“My daughter and I bought this house yesterday.”
+“Uh yeah,” the young mother answered, “My daughter and I bought this house a few days ago.”

-“Hi,” Rihoko said.
-“Nice to meet you.”
-Emiko peeked into the house.
+“Hi,” Rihoko said as she took Emiko’s hand and shook it, “Nice to meet you.”
+Emiko peeked into the house over the new neighbor’s shoulder.
 The young mother looked at her confused.